HouGroup/SROS/README.md

 -----------------------------------------------------------------------------

-**SROS** is an efficiently short-range ordering based swapping (SROS) method to construct a HE-DRX model by combining density functional theory (DFT) calculations and Monte Carlo (MC) simulations.
+**SROS** is an efficiently short-range order swapping (SROS) method to construct a HE-DRX model by combining density functional theory (DFT) calculations and Monte Carlo (MC) simulations.
 Specifically, **SROS** is a fast and efficient modeling approach to construct specific SRO in DRX structures.

 Functionality
 -------------